The close that keeps getting longer

 Automation scoring

 Each step scored on rule complexity, volume, data structure, stability, error impact, and technology compatibility.
-Same six-criterion framework we used across Fortune 500 finance transformations.
+Same six-criterion framework we used across Fortune Global 500 finance transformations.

 ROI projection